-There have been at least 46 police shootings so far in 2021.
-At least 18 people have died in those shootings.
+There were at least 53 police shootings in 2021.
+At least 23 people died in those shootings.
 Separately, 10 people, including a Boulder police officer, died in a mass shooting in Boulder where police shot and injured the alleged gunman before his arrest.

 September 21 — A Littleton police officer was shot multiple times by a suspect early Tuesday morning after responding to a call of shots fired.
 Two suspects fled the scene on foot after officers returned fire.
 According to Littleton Police Chief Doug Stephens, some of the shots struck the officers' body armor, but one shot may have hit an unprotected area above the vest.
 The officer is in serious, but stable condition.
 A shelter-in-place order was issued for nearby residents to help police find the suspects, but they remain at large.

 September 3 — A woman was killed by deputies with the Arapahoe County Sheriff's Department on Friday.
 Lisa Garcia of Aurora had an open arrest warrant related to a shooting in July that killed a woman in Denver.
 Police say Garcia ran when officers identified her at an apartment building, then stopped and pointed a handgun at them.
 Garcia was shot multiple times and pronounced dead at the scene.
 An independent investigation is underway.